sachatrauwaen/AIChat/README.md

 ## Usage
 - Log in as Host/SuperUser.
-- Open the PersonaBar and select "AI Chat" in manage section.
+- Open the PersonaBar and select "AI Assistant" in manage section.
 - Start chatting with Claude via Anthropic!